 The Los Angeles Dodgers (46-37) had an offensive frenzy against the St. Louis Cardinals (44-38) winning 9-1 Saturday.

-Lynn threw 45 pitches in the second, was looked at by the trainer multiple times, and seemed to have trouble gripping the ball.
-He was relieved from the mound after two innings, equaling his career-worst, according to MLB.com
+Lynn threw 45 pitches in the second, was looked at the by the trainer multiple times, and seemed to have trouble gripping the ball.
+He was relieved from the mound after two innings, equaling his career-worst according to MLB.com

 Second baseman Dee Gordon hit a pair of doubles and an RBI.
 Seven different Dodgers batters drove in a run.